Diontsoumas/gain-demo/README.md

 # JuceGain / gain-demo

-This is a simple gain juce plugin.
+This is a simple cross-platform (OSX and Windows) gain juce plugin.
 It has targets for both AU and VST.

 # How to Setup / Compile